ehsanul/xarkon/README.md

 many interesting and unanticipated strategies for gameplay.
 This philosophy is inspired by games like Gish (vs mode) and Portal.
 I hope to build several mini-games over the base.

+EDIT: Check the spaceball branch for a particular mini-game I've made.

 Since the client is completely free to modify its source, or use completely different code client-side, cheating is an important concern.
 That's why I'm using the authoritative server model.
 Clients send just a bitmask of the keys pressed down, and the server runs